Abhi0225/Deep_Learning_Project/README.md

 This project introduces an automated system designed to identify motorcyclists who are not wearing helmets and to extract motorcycle number plates from CCTV video recordings.
+The system utilizes the YOLO V5 algorithm for classifying and detecting objects, while EasyOCR is employed to extract the numerical content from the number plates.